Here’s the REAL STORY!

 Whether the job is a feature film or an industrial video on a low budget, the Gaffer must have an extensive knowledge of the film stock or video cameras being used, the lighting equipment and techniques employed, and effective leadership principles.
 It is of paramount importance that they be able to accurately estimate the time required for a particular setup in order that actors and other principals may be scheduled accordingly.

 The Gaffer’s Grip cousins have a slightly different task.
 While most “civilians” – those outside the business – think Grips are just “go-fers”, nothing could be further from the truth.
 Grips are the real engineers of the set.
 When a camera has to be strapped to a car for a high-speed chase, it is the Grip’s job to do it safely.
 When dolly track has to be laid for a long, smooth shot, Grips take out their levels and boxes of “wedges and cribbing” to make sure the camera won’t feel any bumps.
 The top grip is called the “Key Grip”, and he too, has a “Best Boy”.
+Pro Gaff tape plays a part in many of these camera set-ups.

 Harrison Bros.
 Inc.